 We can know these rules about joint mobilizations and we can appreciate what each of these grades are, but the psychomotor skills are a whole different element.
 This presents a clinical problem.
 The clinical application of mobilization techniques has been reported to be quite variable and this lack of consistency can have a significant effect on patient recovery.
 There are also significant challenges in learning joint mobilization techniques and the novice clinician could benefit from quantitative, real-time feedback to assist them in learning these techniques.

 To date, no device is available to quantify joint mobility, i.e. arthrokinematics.
 That is, until now.
+There are several published studies on the reliability and validity of this innovative device.
+These studies are available on the website under the “Learn More” tab.
 The Mobil–Aider is a lightweight, portable, cost-effective device that provides real-time visual feedback in the performance of joint mobility.
 The deluxe version of the Mobil–Aider has 7 attachments for 5 joints to perform over 14 different mobilization techniques.

 The Mobil–Aider has two settings: Mode A and Mode B. In the A mode, you can assess the endfeel, i.e. the maximal linear translation of a joint.
 This digital reading is held for 3 seconds to allow adequate time for reading.
 The B mode is a real-time measurement that allows you to appreciate where you are in the continuum of any given mobilization.
 For example, if a joint has 8 millimeters of motion and you wish to perform a Grade IV mobilization technique, then you want to get to perform small oscillations in the 7 to 8 millimeter range.
 The visual feedback of the small amplitude at the end of range will assure that you are doing a Grade IV joint mobilization.